Design principles

 1. The app owns introspection; the driver owns input

 On native platforms, the in-app SDK knows the state: view hierarchy, coverage, logs, exceptions, custom extractors.
-Maestro causes the state to change through taps, swipes, typed text, and deep links.
+The driver causes the state to change through taps, swipes, typed text, and deep links.
 The Go runner decides what to do.

 Splitting these responsibilities is what makes the system work across iOS and Android with one spec surface.
-Neither Maestro nor the SDK alone is sufficient.
+Neither the driver nor the SDK alone is sufficient.

-UIVieworViewhierarchy, not coverage, not in-process logs. - The SDK can see everything inside the app, but cannot dispatch UI events the way the OS would.
-Touch injection through Maestro goes through XCTest or UIAutomator, which the OS treats as real input.
+• The SDK can see everything inside the app, but cannot dispatch UI events the way the OS would.
+Touch injection goes through the OS UI-test pipeline (XCTest on iOS, UIAutomator on Android), which the OS treats as real input.

-On web, Chrome DevTools Protocol handles both input and introspection.
+On web, the driver speaks the Chrome DevTools Protocol and handles both input and introspection.
 No in-app SDK is needed.

 2. One TypeScript surface across platforms